Haiku and Happiness - - - Happiness and Haiku

 Explanation

 You can not live in Japan without a kotatsu in winter.
-It is called "O-Kotta" and the best friend of all family members.
+It is fondly called "O-Kotta" and the best friend of all family members.
 You sit aound this table, munching mandarins and drinking tea for hours.

 It is a table with low legs, standing on the tatami floor, with a warm quilt under it and a huge quilt and blanket over it.
 Inside is a heater, nowadays an electric infrared one, in olden times it was charcoal burning.
 You strech the legs inside to keep them warm and toasty, and the CATS just love it.